Mi Shivajiraje Bhosale Boltoy!: Plot

-Dinkar Maruti Bhosale represents thousands of Maharashtrians, who feel they have lost their identity in the cosmopolitan Mumbai.
+Dinkar Maruti Bhosale is a Maharashtrian bank clerk who feels his Marathi identity is getting lost in cosmopolitan Mumbai.
 Dinkar feels Mumbai is in Maharashtra but there is no Maharashtra left in Mumbai.
-He always complains about the lack of respect a Maharashtrian receives in Mumbai and feels he is victimized everywhere because he is a Maharashtrian; little realizing that he himself has brought this situation upon himself.
+He always complains about the lack of respect a Maharashtrian receives in Mumbai and feels he is victimized everywhere because he is a Maharashtrian; little realizing that he has brought this situation upon himself.

 In a state of sheer frustration Dinkar gets up one day cursing himself for being born a Marathi.
 He feels his ancestors must have committed a heinous crime for him to be born a Marathi.

-These outbursts of Dinkar reach Pratapgad and the spirit of Chhatrapati Shivaji Maharaj is aroused.
+These outbursts of Dinkar reach Pratapgad and the spirit of Chhatrapati Shivaji Maharaj is awakened.
 Dinkar has to now face a seething Shivaji Maharaj, who is furious at him.
 Shivaji Maharaj fires Dinkar for his shallow thinking and tells him he has to command respect, not demand it.
 He blames Dinkar's thinking for the sorry state of Maharashtrians.
 "Before blaming other communities for your shortcomings, look within and see if you have done anything to keep the Marathi pride intact," he roars.

 Dinkar realizes his mistake but does Shivaji Maharaj's thought rouse him to rectify his mistakes?
-The film ends with Bhonsle gladly returning the sword at the shrine of Chhatrapati Shivaji Maharaj.
+The film ends with Bhonsle gladly returning the sword at the shrine of Shivaji I.